crnolan/behapy/README.md

 behapy is maintained by [Chris Nolan](https://github.com/crnolan).

-Open source projects could not exist without the energetic work from all the wonderful community.
+This project would not exist without the energetic contributions from folks in the BrainHack community.
 Thanks in particular to:

 * [Thomas Burton](https://github.com/thomasjburton)
 * [Karly Turner](https://github.com/karlyturner)